pokeclicker/pokeclicker-wiki/data/Gems/overview_description.md

 ## Upgrades

-The gems allows you to increase the damage efectivity of all your types from the base multiple to +1x as indicated in the table bellow:
+The gems allows you to increase the damage effectivity of all your types from the base multiple to +1x as indicated in the table bellow:

-Efectivity | Base Multiplier | Maxed multiplier {.no-data-tables}
+Effectivity | Base Multiplier | Maxed multiplier {.no-data-tables}
 :--- | :---: | ---:
 Immune | 0.0x | 1.0x
 Not very | 0.5x | 1.5x